RakibRyan/Tacotron-2-auto-Transcript/README.md

 What it does:
 - It can download transcript from provided youtube video id & save it into a txt file.
 - It adds /wav[number].wavs| {some txt} to every line.
+- By default it downloads 'DY0ekRZKtm4' video transcript if you don't give an address.

 What it doesn't do:
 - If transcription lines aren't organized or not separated by full sentences it doesn't separate it.